-Item Description

-Enable Select to enable the profile.
+Item Description Enable Select to enable the profile.
 Service Name Set a profile name.
 Protocol Select TCP or UDP.
 WAN Interfac It allows the user accessing the server by Vigor router's WAN IP.

-Port Knocking Setting 1st Knock Port - Enter a value.
+Port Knocking Setting 1 st Knock Port - Enter a value.
 Use the default value if you have no idea to enter a new value.
 Or click the ? mark to have more information.
 TOTP Key - Use the default value.
 The key will be used for generate a number for two-factor authentication via an Authenticator App.
 Regenerate - If required, click this button to regenerate a new TOTP Key.
 Validation Code - Scan the QR code by a mobile with the App, Google Authenticator.
 Later, enter the six digit code from the mobile to this field.
 Verify - Click to verify the validation code to the left.
-Port Redirect Setting Public Port - Set a port number for the protocol TCP or UDP.
+Port Redirect Setting Protocol - Select the protocol (None, TCP, UDP) for the port redirection.
+Public Port - Set a port number for the protocol TCP or UDP.
 Private Node - Enter an IPv4 address with a port number of a server.
 Idle Timeout - The default value (usually one hour).
 After no traffic within this period, the profile will lock, and you need to do port knock again to use it.

-After finishing all the settings here, please click \mathbf{OK} to save the configuration.
+After finishing all the settings here, please click OK to save the configuration.